agnivsen/PerformanceEvaluation/README.md

 [Eigen 3.3](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)

 ## How to install
-Go to the root directory and do this:
+Go to the base directory and do this:

     mkdir build
     cd build